What are the requirements for salvation

 “Then I saw the Mother of God, who said to me…I gave the Savior to the world; as for you, you have to speak to the world about His great mercy [help for us, wretched sinners, so we don’t perish and suffer from eternal punishment] and prepare the world for the Second Coming of Him who will come, not as a merciful Savior, but as a just Judge.
 Oh, how terrible is that day!
 Determined is the day of justice, the day of divine wrath.
 The angels tremble before it.

 Speak to souls about this great mercy while it is still the time for [granting] mercy.
 If you keep silent now, you will be answering for a great number of souls on that terrible day. “

 What Good Are All of Our Prayers and Works?

 Hopefully, we have ears that can hear and want to seek God for the grace we need to change our life.
 We simply can’t think we are doing enough.
 What good are all of our prayers and works, if our hearts aren’t changing?
 Oh, how much we grieve God by our unrepentant unchanged sins!

 “When the Lord saw how great the wickedness of human beings was on earth…his heart was grieved (Genesis 6:5-6).

 We grieve Our Lord’s Sacred Heart of Unfathomable Love in so many ways.
-What good are all of our thoughts, prayers and works if we don’t truly love God enough to make amending our ways and trusting in Him our first priority.
-Sadly, the devil will keep us acting religious and being over joyed with our works so we can live deceived and belong to him.
+What good are all of our thoughts, prayers and works if we don’t even love God enough to make amending our ways our first priority.
+Sadly, the devil keeps us blind…acting religious but really living a lie, so we can belong to him.